July 26, 2024

 • Order to delivery speed: Tracks how long it takes to fulfill and deliver orders.

-• Orders fulfilled over time: Shows the number of orders that have been fulfilled, shipped, or delivered.
+• Orders fulfilled over time: Shows the number of orders that have been fulfilled, shipped, or delivered over a period of time.

 • Shipping labels by order: Provides details about shipping labels purchased for each order.